input-output-hk/marlowe-doc/docs/tutorials/using-marlowe.md

 Why is single stepping useful?
-It is the equivalent of debugging, and we are able to see the internal state of the contract at each stage, the contract continuation, i.e. what remains to be executed, and the actions produced at each step.
+It is the equivalent of debugging, and we are able to see the internal state of the contract at each stage, the contract continuation, i.e., what remains to be executed, and the actions produced at each step.

-> **Exercise**
+**Exercise**

->
-> Explore some other ways of engaging with the contract - What happens
+Explore some other ways of engaging with the contract.
-> when Bob confirms there is a problem? - What happens if Bob and Alice
+> * What happens when Bob confirms there is a problem?
-> disagree, but Carol sides with Bob?
+> * What happens if Bob and Alice disagree, but Carol sides with Bob?